OpenVidu/openvidu-livekit-tutorials/advanced-features/openvidu-recording-basic-node/README.md

-# OpenVidu Recording
+# OpenVidu Recording Basic Node

 Simple video-call application with recording capabilities.
 It includes a backend built with Node.js with Express and a frontend built with plain HTML, CSS and JavaScript.

-For further information, check the [tutorial documentation](https://livekit-tutorials.openvidu.io/tutorials/advanced-tutorials/openvidu-recording/).
+For further information, check the [tutorial documentation](https://livekit-tutorials.openvidu.io/tutorials/advanced-features/recording-basic/).

 ## Prerequisites